yqx7150/Comparison-of-deep-learning-methods-in-imaging/README.md

 # Comparison-of-deep-learning-methods-in-imaging
 Comparison of deep learning methods in imaging: Supervised, unsupervised and self-supervised learning

+Supervised：Classically, standard supervised learning based methods approach this problem by collecting data sets of known latent images and their corresponding measurements.
+Specifically, it utilize data information to train a universal network for learning the mapping between the under-sampled and fully sampled data pairs in an end-to-end manner.
+Hence, the supervised method is known to be effective when a large training dataset with accurate labels is available.

+Unsupervised：The way of unsupervised learning is to formulate deep learning by using only under-sampled datasets for training.
+It also relates mostly to generative models which try to estimate the latent data distributions.

+Self-supervised：No ground-truth is used in self-supervised learning and aims at solving the inverse problem by exploiting internal information within the measurements themselves.

 <div align="center"><img src="https://github.com/yqx7150/Comparison-of-deep-learning-methods-in-imaging/blob/main/Figs/1.png">  </div>

 <div align="center"><img src="https://github.com/yqx7150/Comparison-of-deep-learning-methods-in-imaging/blob/main/Figs/2.png"> </div>